 Possible risks to encountering bed rails include:

 The safety guidelines for bed rails put out by the FDA discuss that if other environmental and treatment options are not working or do not align with the patient’s needs then bed rails are an option.
 The guidelines state, “close attention must be given to the design of the rails and the relationship between rails and other parts of the bed.”
 Prevention of falls is crucial.
 To do so, facilities must implement changes and educate staff.
 The changes and education should occur across all areas of nursing homes.
 This includes the organizational, staff and patient levels.
-Fall prevention is a multi-faceted challenge and requires a combination of medical treatment, rehabilitation, and environmental changes.
+Fall prevention in nursing homes is a multi-faceted challenge and requires a combination of medical treatment, rehabilitation, and environmental changes.
 The CDC includes the following as possible fall interventions:

 An article from the Associated Press discusses why some nursing homes are moving away from using bed and chair alarms.
 They have sensors that go off when a resident moves in a certain way.
 The article explains, “A growing body of evidence indicates alarms and other measures, such as fall mats and lowered beds, do little to prevent falls and can instead contribute to falls by startling residents, creating an uneven floor surface and instilling complacency in staff.”